 She makes you understand that failure, disappointments, bad grades, and heartbreaks don’t define who you are.
 She motivates you to believe in yourself, and wants you to know your potentials and capabilities.
 No matter how the world treats you or what people think about you, you know how to move ahead in life without doubting yourself.
 Your resilience makes you who you are.
 Thus, you never back off or feel overcome by obstacles in life.

 4. You learn that you can be both soft and strong.

 Strong mothers are like coconuts: they have a hard shell to protect and defend, but they’re tender and soft at their core to absorb, understand, and nurture.
-Similarly, they have sensitive, soft roots, which they’ve mastered the art of hiding.
+Similarly, they have sensitive, soft roots.
+But, they’ve mastered the art of hiding that side of their personality.
 This art includes those days when her eyes looked puffy because she cried all night long after you fell asleep, or she worked throughout the night so that she could take the day off on your birthday.
 Strong mothers have this kind of tenderness and unparalleled compassion.

 5. You learn that it’s not easy being a woman.

-In this world, being a human being is quite hard, but the difficulties that women face is on a whole other level.
+In this world, being a human being is extremely hard, but the difficulties that women face is exceptional.
 Their opinions are dominated by men, who may or may not take them seriously.
-And as a woman, putting across your ideas, opinions, or thoughts requires much more effort than men.
-Therefore, you’ll realize the tough times your mom has been through, and how strong she is because she’s overcome so many difficulties in her life.
+Besides as a woman, putting across your ideas, opinions, or thoughts requires much more effort than men.
+Therefore, you’ll realize the tough times your mom has been through, and she is that strong because she’s overcome so many difficulties in her life.